konfig-dev/konfig-demo-docs/demos/getting-started.md

   - id: getting-started
 ```

 Add a new file called `getting-started.md` under the `demos/` folder.
+Demos in
+Konfig are simply Markdown files with extra syntax for making the demo
+interactive with Python.

 ```markdown
 # Getting Started